Baby Boomers are long-standing business owners.

 73% stated they prefer to drive to a brick and mortar store to shop.
 However, 43% stated they do their research on their mobile devices first.
 Spreadfast

 Advancements in new technologies are causing massive disruption in customer expectations.
-Businesses are finding they need to be competing on the digital level, both in-store and online, to remain relevant to all generations.
-Unified Technology allows the shopping journey to be seamless for both the organization and the consumer.
+Businesses need to be competing on the digital level, both in-store & online, to remain relevant to all generations.
+Unified Technology allows the shopping journey to be seamless for both the organization & the consumer.